 Larkspur home prices are not only among the most expensive in Colorado, but Larkspur real estate also consistently ranks among the most expensive in America.

 Larkspur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Larkspur is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Larkspur who work in sales jobs (23.93%), management occupations (12.82%), and personal care services (7.69%).
+Overall, Larkspur is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Larkspur who work in sales jobs (22.54%), management occupations (8.45%), and maintenance occupations (7.75%).

 Of important note, Larkspur is also a town of artists.
 Larkspur has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Larkspur’s character.

-Telecommuters are a relatively large percentage of the workforce: 22.22% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.20% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Larkspur’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Larkspur’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 As is often the case in a small town, Larkspur doesn't have a public transportation system that people use for their commute.

-The per capita income in Larkspur in 2010 was $31,291, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $125,164 for a family of four.
-However, Larkspur contains both very wealthy and poor people as well.
+The per capita income in Larkspur in 2010 was $28,189, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $112,756 for a family of four.

+Larkspur is a somewhat ethnically-diverse town.
 The people who call Larkspur home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Larkspur residents report their race to be White, followed by Native American.
+The greatest number of Larkspur residents report their race to be White.
 Larkspur also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.27% of the town’s residents.
+People of Hispanic or Latino origin account for 14.11% of the town’s residents.
 Important ancestries of people in Larkspur include English, Irish, French , and Polish.